Kagen027/Projects/README.md

 ## Instructions
 Each folder is its own project.
 Whichever is your preferred IDE should allow you to select and open each folder separately as it own project.
 All the necessary files should be in each project folder to allow it to run as is and as intended independently.
-If you are using VS-Code all required folders and files are included to run the program properly and is my preferred method as that is the program that was used to create most of the projects and files.
+If you are using VS-Code all required folders and files are included to run the program properly and is my preferred method as it is the IDE that was used to create most of the projects and files.
 Thank You, and Enjoy!

 ## Glossary